David Wolf: Secret Agent: Gameplay

 David Wolf: Secret Agent is a cinematic game that features digitized 3-D graphics.
 Players are unable to select or influence the dialogue choices for the characters, nor choose actions for David Wolf to complete.
 The players is only able to use the keyboard or joystick in six areas of the game.
 The player uses a VCR interface to select options including the difficulty level for action sequences, the speed of text for the characters, and the detail of the 3d engine.
 The player can also use this interface to jump directly to any of the arcade scenes.

 Reception

-Computer Gaming World stated that the game had too few action sequences, and that the initially witty dialogue became inane and unintentionally funny.
-While approving of the quality of the "visually stunning" digitized footage, it concluded that the game would not be worth playing more than once.
+Charles Ardai of Computer Gaming World stated that the game had too few action sequences, and that the initially witty dialogue became inane and unintentionally funny.
+While approving of the quality of the "visually stunning" digitized footage, he concluded that the game would not be worth playing more than once.
 The game was reviewed in 1990 in Dragon #154 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 3 out of 5 stars.

 Computer Gaming World included the game in its list of Worst Games of All Time, and Worst Back Story of All Time.